-INSIDE : Learn the simple steps for how to make a colorful DIY Confetti Tray!
+INSIDE : Check out the simple steps for how to make a colorful DIY Confetti Tray!
 There is a secret ingredient supply that really makes this a unique craft project that you can set out on display in your home.

 Keep reading through the post for the full SUPPLY LIST!

 First of all, have you all seen Mod Podge Dimensional Magic Glue before?
-The stuff is pretty amazing and it appears like there are about 2 million different things you can use it for!
-I keep wanting to try and make a few buttons using it.
+The stuff is pretty amazing and it appears like there are about 2 million different applications you can use it for!
+I have wanted to try to try it for so long.

 I bought two bottles of it and have been waiting for just the right project and was really excited with how this project turned out when I was all done with it.

 Next, pour in your confetti!
 This was a fun step.
 I had two confetti push pops from a previous project, so I popped them open and filled up my tray.

 I also added just a little bit of gold glitter because… well, brightly colored confetti clearly was not enough bling for this project.
 HA.